George Barclay (speedway rider)

-George Barclay (born 1 April 1935 in Elephant & Castle, London, England) is a former speedway rider who started his career with the West Ham Hammers in the British League in 1966.
+George A. Barclay (born 1 April 1935 in Elephant & Castle, London, England) is a former motorcycle speedway rider from England.

+Career

+Barclay started his career with the West Ham Hammers in the British League, during the 1966 British League season.
+He left West Ham to sign for Rayleigh Rockets for the 1970 season.

 Barclay joined the Sunderland Stars in 1971 and remained with them until their closure in 1974.

+After racing

 Barclay has been the driving force of the opening of the National Speedway Museum in Broxbourne in Hertfordshire.